mastodon/blog/content/posts/2025-05-23_legal_features_update/index.md

 The two Mastodon servers that we operate (mastodon.social and mastodon.online) run preview nightly releases of the next version, and we’ve started to enable these features there already.

 - If you have an account on one of these servers, you will receive an email in the coming weeks notifying you about the new Terms of Service.
 We plan to publish these by 9th June 2025, with at least 30 days from the date of publication before they become effective.
+  - _Note:_ as at 20th June 2025 this process is on hold, as we are revising the Terms of Service text.
+We will update this post when we have a new date for publication.
 - Rules translations into a number of major languages have been added to these servers.
 - An age requirement on sign-up (with a minimum age of 16) for these servers is enabled from today, 23rd May 2025.